Secure and Privacy-Preserving Consensus: Analysis of Privacy and Security

 \subsection{Security Solution}

-Due to the additive homomorphic property, the Paillier cryptosystem is vulnerable to active adversaries who are able to alter the message being sent through the channel.
+Due to the additive homomorphic property, the Paillier cryptosystem is vulnerable to active adversaries who may attempt to alter the message being sent through the channel.
 Although such adversaries cannot find out the exact states of the communicating nodes, they can still inflict significant damage to the system.

-Consider the scenario where the communication from node Alice to Bob is intercepted by an active adversary Eve (cf. Fig. \ref{fig:security} (a)).
+Consider the scenario where the communication from node Alice to Bob is intercepted by an active adversary Eve (cf. Fig. \ref{fig:security}(a)).
 Since Alice's public key $k_{pA}$ is sent along with $\mathcal{E}(-x_1)$, Eve may use the additive homomorphism to inject an arbitrary noise $\xi$ to the original message $\mathcal{E}(-x_1)$ to sway it to $\mathcal{E}(-x_1+\xi)$.
-If Bob has no way to tell if the received message has been modified, Eve may exploit this vulnerability to make the network either converge to a wrong value or not converge at all.
+If Bob has no way to tell whether the received message has been modified, Eve may exploit this vulnerability to make the network either converge to a wrong value or not converge at all.

-In applications where security is of prime concern, it is imperative to be able to verify the integrity of any incoming message.
-We propose to attach a digital signature to the exchanged message in the confidential interaction protocol, based on which the recipient can verify possible modifications during communication.
-The signature requires an additional pair of public/private keys ($k'_{pA},k'_{sA}$) and a hash function $\mathcal{H}(\cdot)$, and is represented as ($k_{sA}'$, $\mathcal{E}'_A\left[\mathcal{H}(m)\right]$).
-The additional private key $k'_{sA}$ is sent so that Bob can decrypt $\mathcal{E}'_A\left[\mathcal{H}(m)\right]$ and check if the resulting $\mathcal{H}(m)$ matches the received $m$ in terms of the hash operation $\mathcal{H}(\cdot)$ (cf. Fig. \ref{fig:security} (b)).
-Because without the public key $k'_{pA}$, Eve cannot forge a valid signature (that can be decrypted by Bob), any Eve's attempt to modify $m$ will cause a mismatch between received $m$ and decrypted $\mathcal{H}(m)$ in terms of the hash operation $\mathcal{H}(\cdot)$.
+In applications where security is of prime concern, it is imperative to be able to verify the integrity of any received message.
+Here we propose a solution to provide resilience against active adversaries.
+Our basic idea is to attach a digital signature to exchanged messages in the confidential interaction protocol, as illustrated in Fig. \ref{fig:security}(b).
+The signature requires an additional pair of public/private keys ($k'_{pA},k'_{sA}$) and a hash function $\mathcal{H}(\cdot)$, and is represented as ($k_{sA}'$, $\mathcal{E}'_A\left[\mathcal{H}(c)\right]$) where $c$ is the encrypted message.
+The additional private key $k'_{sA}$ is sent so that Bob can decrypt $\mathcal{E}'_A\left[\mathcal{H}(c)\right]$ and check if the resulting $\mathcal{H}(c)$ matches the received $c$ in terms of the hash operation $\mathcal{H}(\cdot)$.
+Based on the attached digital signature, the recipient can verify possible modifications during communication.

+\begin{Lemma 2} When Alice and Bob use the mechanism in Fig. \ref{fig:security}(b) for message transmission and integrity verification, Eve cannot fake Alice's identity by forging a signature that could pass the verification of Bob. \end{Lemma 2}

+\textit{Proof}: From the defense mechanism illustrated in Fig. \ref{fig:security}(b), it can be seen that without the public key $k'_{pA}$, Eve cannot forge a valid signature (that can be decrypted by Bob), any Eve's attempt to modify $c$ will cause a mismatch between received $c$ and decrypted $\mathcal{H}(c)$ in terms of the hash operation $\mathcal{H}(\cdot)$ (cf. \cite{goldreich2009foundations} for details).
+Therefore, the defense mechanism can provide resilience against active adversaries. {$\blacksquare$}